blancacarretero/movie-recommendation-engine/README.md

 <img src="https://bigpicturefilmclub.com/wp-content/uploads/2020/05/hinh-mo-bai_chong-dich-corona_elle-man_0320.jpg" width="95%">

-## Background
+## Preparing the Data

-The following methods and dependencies will be used:
+The following methods and dependencies were used:

 * Python / Flask
 * Pandas